PAUL34913/msp1-cv/README.md

 -   As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the individual.
 -   As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
--   As a First Time Visitor, I want to look for references or testimonials, and understand more about the individuals strengths.
+-   As a First Time Visitor, I want to view user experience and work history, and understand more about the individuals strengths.
 I also want to locate their social media links in order to connect with them.

 **Returning Visitor Goals**